• Skip to main content

 1. The shortbread crust;

-lemon mixture in a glass mixing bowl, with a whisk
+lemon curd mixture in a mixing bowl with a whisk.

-lemon mixture being poured over a shortbread base in a tin
+lemon mixture being poured onto the shortbread base.

 Top with a thick dusting of icing/confectioners sugar, slice and serve!